Free and Open Source Software

 While the EUPL and LGPL licenses give you freedom to use and change the software, this does not apply to the Sentilo trademark and logo, which we have a responsibility manage and protect.
 This trademark is important to us as it identifies the project and the community, and is also important for the public and the members of this community, which will associate our trademarks with the quality and reputation of our code.
 Please review our Trademark Guidelines for more information about when the Sentilo trademark can and shouldn’t be used.

 You must obtain prior written approval from us if you wish to use the Sentilo Trademark for any purposes that are not permitted above, including commercial purposes.
-Please contact us onor through our .
+Please contact us on firstname.lastname@example.org or through our contact form.

 Subject to specific provisions that may be agreed with us, the general rules for using the “Sentilo” Trademark for any commercial purposes are set out below, for publicity and information purpose only: